-Janna Hastings (hastings@ebi.ac.uk) European Bioinformatics Institute - Cambridge, United Kingdom, COLIN BATCHELOR ROYAL SOCIETY OF CHEMISTRY - CAMBRIDGE, UNITED KINGDOM and MITSUHIRO OKADA DEPARTMENT OF PHILOSOPHY, KEIO UNIVERSITY, TOKYO, JAPAN Shape Perception in Chemistry Organic chemists make extensive use of a diagrammatic language for designing, exchanging and analysing the features of chemicals.
-In this language, chemicals exchanging and analysing the features of chemicals.
+EUROPEAN BIOINFORMATICS INSTITUTE, CAMBRIDGE - UNITED KINGDOM HASTINGS@EBI.AC.UK COLIN BATCHELOR ROYAL SOCIETY OF CHEMISTRY, CAMBRIDGE - UNITED KINGDOM MITSUHIRO OKADA DEPARTMENT OF PHILOSOPHY, KEIO UNIVERSITY, TOKYO - JAPAN Shape Perception in Chemistry Organic chemists make extensive use of a diagrammatic language for designing, exchanging and analysing the features of chemicals.
 In this language, chemicals are represented on a flat (2D) plane following standard stylistic conventions.
-In the search for novel drugs and therapeutic agents, vast quantities of chemical data are generated and subjected to virtual screening procedures that harness algorithmic features and complex statistical models.
+In the search for novel drugs and therapeutic agents, vast quantities of chemical data are generated and subjected to virtual screening procedures that harness aldata are generated and subjected to virtual screening procedures that harness algorithmic features and complex statistical models.
 However, in silico approaches do not yet compare to the abilities of experienced chemists in detecting more subtle features relevant for evaluating how likely a molecule is to be suitable to a given purpose.
 Our hypothesis is that one reason for this discrepancy is that human perceptual capabilities, particularly that of 'gestalt' shape perception, make additional information available to our reasoning processes that are not available to in silico processes.
 This contribution investigates this hypothesis.